Push Providers Integration

 Store device tokens for your subscribers

-Each subscriber in Novu must have a valid device token or identifier specific to the connected provider.
+Each subscriber in Novu must have a valid device token specific to the push provider integration.
 These tokens are stored in the subscriber’s profile and can be added or updated using the SDK or API.
 Novu uses these tokens to route messages to the correct device when a workflow runs.

 Trigger the workflow

 Trigger the workflow by sending an event from your application code.
-Novu automatically resolves the subscriber, selects the right integration, and delivers the message through the configured push provider.
+Novu automatically resolves the subscriber, selects all active push provider integrations device tokens, and delivers the message through the configured integrations.

 Managing push device tokens

-To send push notifications, each subscriber must have one or more device tokens or identifiers associated with their profile.
+To send push notifications, each subscriber must have one or more device tokens for each push provider integration associated with their profile.

 The code examples in this section use fcm.
 For other providers, replace ChatOrPushProviderEnum.Fcm with the correct enum for your provider, such as ChatOrPushProviderEnum.Apns or ChatOrPushProviderEnum.Expo.